neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 ###  10.1. <a name='Iftwoclientsasksforbucketsatthesametimesystemgivesexactlysamebucket.Refer:below'></a>If two clients asks for buckets at the same time, system gives exactly same bucket.
 ![image info](./data/system_graph_view.png)

+Severity - Medium
+Impact - Eventually users are processed and so no impact on functionality.
+         However, it leads to duplicate processing in client side

 Logs below

 Client-1